Maps in other TSLAC Collections

 Plans, drawings, and maps showing the location of Texas state parks are scattered throughout the records, but are located primarily in the series Acquisition and development files and the series Civilian Conservation Corps files.

 Records are plans and drawings of park development work done by the Civilian Conservation Corps in Texas in the 1930s and 1940s.
 Included are plats of the grounds, blueprints and drawings of buildings, and plans and drawings of furnishings and other features.
 Most of the items are either pencil on tracing vellum or ink on linen.
-Additional information concerning this collection, along with links to digital images of the drawings may be found on our Web site at: www.tsl.texas.gov/exhibits/ccc_flickr.html
+Additional information concerning this collection and links to digital images of the drawings are on our Civilian Conservation Corps Plans and Drawings on Flickr webpage.

 Scattered through these records are maps showing railroad property and railroad lines.

 Rail Division, rail history files, 1836-1996, undated, bulk 1850-1960

 There are several maps, most of specific rail lines, used for a docket or hearing.
 Dates of the maps are mid-late 20th century.

 Transportation Division, Interstate Commerce Commission finance dockets, 1920-1952